 The Streets for People programme was delivered in three phases, and each was a gateway to the next phase:

-All councils across Aotearoa with walking and cycling improvements already included in the current Regional Land Transport Plans (RLTPs) were invited to apply to participate in the Streets for People programme.
+All councils with walking and cycling improvements already included in their Regional Land Transport Plans (RLTPs) were invited to apply for the Streets for People programme.
 Thirty councils expressed their interest in participating in the programme.

-In this phase, Waka Kotahi worked with the councils to build internal capability and ensure organisational readiness, willingness and processes that will enable them to implement projects using adaptive urbanism.
+In this phase, NZTA worked with the councils to enable them to implement Streets for People projects.
 Councils also developed an overview of their proposed projects and established project objectives, their approach to community engagement and the processes and resources they would use to support delivery.

 In this phase, councils worked alongside their community to design street changes that met the objectives they set out in Funding the Foundations.
 These designs were then installed and adapted based on community feedback, informing future permanent changes to the street.
 National support for project planning, design, community engagement, implementation and monitoring and evaluation was provided by NZTA.

 The Streets for People programme was built on learnings from Innovating Streets for People which took place from 2019 until 2021.
-In this programme, councils and community groups across Aotearoa delivered 89km of street changes in 32 towns and cities through adaptive urbanism.
+In this programme, councils and community groups across Aotearoa delivered 89km of street changes in 32 towns and cities.
 These trial changes included cycleways, parklets, low traffic streets, community spaces, and safer school crossings.